We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 4. Fast-Paced Environment

 Living life on the fast track can be thrilling.
 But it’s also more likely to lead to burnout.
-Culture depends on the city’s regional character, of course, but for the most part, city dwellers have a lot more on their plate.
-New York was ranked the number one most stressed out city in the U.S. due to long commutes and skyrocketing expenses.
+Culture depends on the city’s regional character, of course, but for the most part, city dwellers have a lot more on their plates.
+Detroit and Cleveland are the most stressed-out cities in the U.S., and the gloomy yet fast-paced environment has a lot to do with it.

 Should You Be Living in a Big City?